mkkellogg/GaussianSplats3D/README.md

-# 3D Gaussian splat view for for Three.js
+# 3D Gaussian splat viewer for for Three.js